 On March 18, 2003, Valero L.P. closed on a public offering of 5,750,000 common units at a price of \$36.75 per unit, before underwriters' discount of \$1.56 per unit, for net proceeds of \$202.3 million before offering expenses of \$2.0 million.
 In order to maintain its 2% general partner interest, Riverwalk Logistics, L.P. made a \$4.3 million general partner contribution.
 The Partnership used the net proceeds of the common unit offering and the general partner contribution primarily to fund the acquisition of the Crude Oil Storage Tanks.
 On April 16, 2003, Valero L.P. closed on the exercise of a portion of the underwriters' over-allotment option, by selling 581,000 common units at \$35.19 per unit, net of underwriters' discount.
-Net proceeds from this sale of \$20.4 million, combined with a \$0.4 million contribution from Riverwalk Logistics, L.P. to maintain its 2% general partner interest, were used to pay down the outstanding balance due under the revolving credit facility.
+Net proceeds from this sale of \$20.4 million, combined with a \$0.5 million contribution from Riverwalk Logistics, L.P. to maintain its 2% general partner interest, were used to pay down the outstanding balance due under the revolving credit facility.

-On August 11, 2003, Valero L.P. closed on a public offering of 1,236,250 common units, which includes 161,250 common units related to the over-allotment option, at a price of \$41.15 per unit, before underwriter's discount of \$1.85 per unit, for net proceeds of \$48.6 million before offering expenses of \$0.3 million.
+On August 11, 2003, Valero L.P. closed on a public offering of 1,236,250 common units, which included 161,250 common units related to an over-allotment option, at a price of \$41.15 per unit, before underwriter's discount of \$1.85 per unit, for net proceeds of \$48.6 million before offering expenses of \$0.3 million.
 In order to maintain its 2% general partner interest, Riverwalk Logistics, L.P. made a \$1.0 million general partner contribution.
-As a result of this common unit offering, Valero Energy's ownership of Valero L.P. has been reduced to 45.8%, including the 2% general partner interest.
+The Partnership used the net proceeds of this common unit offering and general partner contribution primarily to fund the acquisitions of the Southlake refined product pipeline and the Paulsboro refined product terminal.
+Primarily as a result of this common unit offering, Valero Energy's ownership of Valero L.P. has been reduced to 45.7%, including the 2% general partner interest.